pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`snow`

-This code demonstrates how to create a simple animation of falling snowflakes using the Python Arcade library.
-It showcases the concept of creating custom classes, initializing object properties, updating object states over time, and rendering them on the screen.
-The implementation includes randomly positioning each snowflake, animating their falling movement, resetting their position when they go off-screen, and adding a slight side-to-side drift effect by modifying their x-coordinate based on a cosine function.
-The example also illustrates the usage of sprite lists and drawing filled circles as graphical elements to represent the snowflakes on the screen.
+This example code demonstrates how to create a simple snowfall animation using the Arcade library in Python.
+The code defines a Snowflake class to represent individual snowflakes as filled-circles with properties such as position, size, speed, and angle.
+It further defines a MyGame class that inherits from the arcade.Window class and implements the game loop responsible for handling the snowfall animation.
+The snowflake instances are stored in a list, and the on_draw() method iterates through the list to render each snowflake on the screen.
+The on_update() method updates the position of the snowflakes, allowing them to fall at varied speeds and move in a side-to-side motion.
+The main() function initializes the MyGame class, starts the snowfall, and runs the game loop using arcade.run().

 sound_demo.py
 -------------